America Ferrera Is Pregnant With Her First Child

 And baby makes tres...

-While donning colorful 2018 glasses, the former Ugly Betty actress posted a sweet missy-faced pic on her Instagram with the caption, "We’re welcoming one more face to kiss in 2018!
+While donning colorful 2018 glasses, the former Ugly Betty actress and her husband Ryan Piers Williams posted a sweet kissy-faced pic on her Instagram with the caption, "We’re welcoming one more face to kiss in 2018!
 Wishing you #MásBesos in the New Year! #babybesos #HappyNewYear."

-America tied the knot with her longtime beau, filmmaker Ryan Piers Williams, back in June2011.
+America tied the knot with her longtime beau back in June 2011.

-The longtime duo, who first met as students at the University of Southern California, became husband and wife in an intimate ceremony on a Monday.
+The duo, who first met as students at the University of Southern California, became husband and wife in an intimate Monday ceremony.
 Close friends and family were in attendance.